 Traveling to a new city, I don’t necessarily want an overwhelming list of restaurant recommendations and tourist attractions to sort through and analyze.
 Just give me a few good spots to eat and fun places to go to get me started – leaving room for impromptu exploring and spontaneity.
 These are my current Nashville favorites – I know my list may change periodically.
 Hope you enjoy checking out a few

 Two years ago today, on my 57th birthday, I embarked on a project.
 I pledged to do one new thing – every single day – for the next year.
 As it turned out, one year of novel activities, both large and small, rolled into two years of something new every day.
 Now, 730 days later, I realize what a gift my experiment turned out to be.
 Just as my grown sons were beginning their careers and evolving

-To me, fly fishing seems incredibly difficult.
-Wading in chilly waters, you patiently wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
+To me, fly fishing seems difficult.
+Wading in chilly waters, you wait for a hungry trout to nibble on an elaborate gadget composed of hair or feathers.
 According to Jen Lofgren, the sport doesn’t have to be complicated or intimidating.
-“Besides,” she adds, “you quickly learn to love simply being outdoors, enjoying the tranquility and your beautiful surroundings.
+“Besides,” she adds, “you learn to appreciate the outdoors, the tranquility, and your beautiful surroundings.
 After all, trout don’t live in ugly places!”
 Back in 1996, a fly fishing instructor

 For those of you who don’t know the quiet thrill of sliding down a mountain – carving out turns and leaving tracks in the snow, relishing the scenery and the solitude – it is exhilarating.
 And always a little bit out of my comfort zone.
 When I try to imagine doing this with one leg, no sight, or without the ability to use my body to lean into a turn